 Cat-Proofing Your Garden

 I have a big island flower bed in my front yard full of azaleas, perennials, etc...
 We live in a small neighborhood right outside of city limits.
 There are 4 dogs across the street, no fences, chains, etc.. and, guess what?
 They are males and they love to come into my flower bed and do their business.
 The urine is burning up my plants.
 I have small white fences around all my other individual bushes because they were damaging them but I hate to put a fence around this large bed.
 Anyone have any suggestions on a deterrent?
 I know you can buy the granules at the home stores, but they are usually expensive and don't last once it rains.
-Any suggestions for keeping dogs out of flower beds?
+Any suggestions for how to keep dogs out of flower beds and gardens?

 I got the following recipe from Jerry Baker on PBS: 2 1/2 parts Flour, 1 part Cayenne Pepper, and 1 1/2 parts Dry Mustard Powder.
 Sprinkle around the area as needed.
 If it rains, it will have to be replaced.
 I have noticed that the cats do stay away from my deck.
 Am not sure how it will work with dogs, but Jerry Baker's ideas are usually very good.

 After cleaning the flower bed of grass and weeds, prune back your rose bushes, this is a good time of year to do this, cut the trimmings into six to eight inch pieces and scatter over the bed.
 The dogs do not like walking on the thorns on the rose bush clippings.
 The stickery leaves and trimmings from a holly bush will work also.

 I think you were looking for some type of homemade remedy to rectify your dilemma.
 Instead why not try speaking to your neighbors about the situation?
 Is there a leash law in your area?
 Perhaps if speaking to your neighbors does not help, a call to the local police or animal rescue would.